 When you apply Logic Jump to your typeforms, respondents will no longer be able to scroll down and see all your questions.
 But they haven’t disappeared, don’t worry!
 Logic Jump makes your typeform dynamic, meaning later questions will not appear until the earlier trigger question has been answered.

 Let’s look at an example:

-When you open this typeform, you’ll see the first two questions, but the third is hidden.
-We’ve added Logic Jump to question 2, which means it will only appear if question 2 is answered “Blueberries” or “Apple”.
-If a respondent answers “Mango”, they’ll go directly to the end of the survey:
+When you open this typeform, you can see the first two questions, and the fourth.
+But the third question, ‘Please rate (answer)’ is hidden.
+We’ve added Logic Jump to question 2, which means ‘Please rate’ will only appear if question 2 is answered ‘Blueberries’ or ‘Apple’.
+If you answer ‘Mango’, you go directly to the end of the survey:

 Be careful how you order your Logic Jumps!

 It’s important to understand how Logic Jump works.
-If you set multiple conditions on a Logic Jump, they will be activated in order.
+If you set multiple conditions on a Logic Jump, they are activated in order.
 So, if the first condition is met, the following Logic Jumps will be ignored.

 Let’s say you have a multiple choice question where respondents can pick more than one answer.
 If the answer is Mango, I want them to be sent to question 3, and if it’s Mango and Apple, to question 4.

 To make this work, we must put the condition If “What is your favorite fruit is Apple AND Mango Jump to question 4.” first.
 Then add If “what is your favorite fruit is Mango Jump to question 3”:

 If we reversed this order, when someone chose Mango and Apple, they’d be sent to question 3 instead of question 4, as that choice activates the Mango logic jump first, so ignores the second one.